h3poteto/fluentd-sidecar-injector/README.md

 # fluentd-sidecar-injector

 `fluentd-sidecar-injector` is a webhook server for kubernetes admission webhook.
-This server inject fluentd container as sidecar for specified Pod using mutation webhook.
+This server inject fluentd or fluent-bit container as sidecar for specified Pod using mutation webhook.
 The feature is

 - Automatically sidecar injection
 - You can control injection using Pod's annotations
-- You can change fluentd docker image to be injected
+- You can change fluentd or fluent-bit docker image to be injected

 ## Usage